Tokyo organizers, IOC going ahead as planned with Olympics - WHIZ News

 “With regard to this member’s comment, the IOC has responded that this is not their official position, and that the IOC is proceeding with preparations toward the games as scheduled,” Suga said, speaking in Japanese at his daily news conference.

-Pound is a former IOC vice-president and a member since 1978, and was the founding president of the World Anti-Doping Agency.
+Pound has been a member of the IOC since 1978, serving two terms as vice-president, and was the founding president of the World Anti-Doping Agency.

 He also represented Canada as a swimmer at the Olympics.